setharram/Tic-Tac-Toe-Reinforcement_Assignment/README.md

 * learning-rate,
 * discount factor.

+I have randomly pick up the value, one can futher tune, and can find the which factor contribute more for new Q dictionary update and state/action reward accuracy.

+Valuation:-
 Graph to show Q-values convergence- check whether Q-values learnt by the agent have converged or not.
 Sample 4 state-action pairs and plot it with the number of episodes to understand the convergence. this is make sure model is learning in positive direction.